intel/cri-resource-manager/cmd/memtierd/README.md

 activity.

 Policies measure and manage the memory of processes that are defined in the configuration.
-Processes are searched from directories listed under `cgroups:`, or their process id's are listed under `pids:`.
-These options work similarly in both policies.
+Processes are searched by pidwatchers.
+The cgroups pidwatcher looks for processes under listed a list of cgroups directories, while the pidlist pidwatcher passes a static list of pids to policies.
 See [memtierd-age-idlepage-trackonly.yaml](../../sample-configs/memtierd-age-idlepage-trackonly.yaml).

 ### The age policy